 It’s changing as I get older.
 In her book Thrive, Ariana Huffington made a great case for what she calls the third metric of success “wellbeing, wisdom and wonder”.
 She sees this as an alternative blueprint for success after the traditional “money” and “power”.
 Beyond just running my business, it’s these kind of qualities I’m trying to nurture more in my life now– striking that balance of investing time with family and friends, trying to carve out a little time for meditation or exercise and introducing more random acts of generosity and kindness into my day.

-What advice would you give someone following, or influenced by your professional path?
+What advice would you give someone following your professional path?

 Read everything: literature, articles, essays, blogs and keep examples of writing you love and then practice writing and finding your voice.
 Write a blog or just write in private, just write.
 Volunteer to write stories for free (uni websites or websites you admire) and get people you trust to give you notes; take their feedback on board.
 Edit your own work, learn to be ruthless, try not to get too married to your words, and work out what makes good writing.
 To learn about the industry, find a brand or person you admire and offer to intern for them.
 Be super enthusiastic and be like a sponge when you’re in that environment – you’ll learn so much.